 When I was a teenager a friend had this cake as her birthday cake and I became obsessed with finding a recipe for it!

-The fêted Parisian chef Gaston Lenôtre designed menus for Air France and created this dessert as a tribute to the inaugural flight of legendary Concorde aircraft in the 1969.
+The fêted Parisian chef Gaston Lenôtre designed menus for Air France and created this dessert as a tribute to the inaugural flight of legendary Concorde aircraft in 1969.
 The gâteau is a combination of layers of chocolate meringue and chocolate mousse.
 Florence Fabricant, a writer for the New York Times describes it as "the ultimate dacquoise, mousse layered with crisp meringue collapsing into a creamy pillow at the touch of a fork."

 Edd Kimber, the inaugural winner of the Great British Bake-Off has produced a magnificent version of the cake.